zbsedefian/marx-search/README.md

 - **API routes** – `main.py` configures CORS and exposes endpoints to read passages, chapters and search terms.
 - **Schemas** – `schemas.py` exposes the Pydantic response models.
 - **Migration script** – `migrate.py` adds `work_id` columns and creates a default `works` entry.
+- **Web scraping tool** – `scrape_marxists.py` fetches Marxist texts from marxists.org and stores them in the database.

 ## Frontend Highlights
 - Built with React and React Router. `App.js` defines routes for the reader, glossary and search pages.